Romania’s 12 Best Beaches – Europe’s Most Underrated Coastline

 2. Gura Portitei Beach

 My only recommendation that’s actually in the Danube Delta and not a traditional summer resort.
+If you’re looking for a truly special experience, this is it!

 The beach itself is extremely beautiful, you have the delta behind you, a lot of wild life (especially birds) nearby, but also golden sands and a perfect sea.